 Popularized by the book, “The Secret,” vision boards have become a trendy way help you imagine your future.
 A vision board is a collage of images and words of things that inspire and motivate you.
 Ideally the things you put on the board make you feel something.
 You can clip images from magazines and have a vision board on your refrigerator or use pinterest to create a digital vision board.

 Some may feel that this idea is a little too “new agey” but science really does back up the idea that visualization works.

 7) Use a Really Detailed Retirement Planning Calculator

-The NewRetirement retirement planning calculator has received a lot of praise for being a highly detailed tool.
+The NewRetirement Retirement Planner has received a lot of praise for being a highly detailed tool.
 Users love that the system because it asks many questions that they have not considered.
 Because this calculator helps you imagine your future, it is easily one of the the best ways to plan for retirement.

 Here is what a few recent users have to say: